salgadoth/py-courses-api/README.md

 # py-courses-api
-Proof of concept for creating a simple API utilizing python's package FastAPI
+Proof of concept for creating a simple API utilizing python's package FastAPI and design tecniques such as Test Driven Development.